Yiwei Chen

 Large language models retain persistent fingerprints in their outputs and hidden activations even after unlearning.
 These traces enable detection of whether a model has been “unlearned,” exposing a new vulnerability in reverse-engineering forgotten information.

-Safety Mirage: How Spurious Correlations Undermine VLM Safety Fine-tuning
+Safety Mirage: How Spurious Correlations Undermine VLM Safety Fine-Tuning and Can Be Mitigated by Machine Unlearning

 Yiwei Chen*, Yuguang Yao*, Yihua Zhang, Bingquan Shen, Gaowen Liu, Sijia Liu